Ashley Nora: Career

 Nora's two daughters have been the subject of multiple pieces by the artist including "Soaring Possibilities".
 This mural was displayed at Indianapolis's Monument Circle when the city hosted March Madness in 2021.
 Nora described this piece as being representative of her children's imagination going wild while they "created their own reality" though play.
 Depictions of the artist's children can also be found on the Indiana Avenue Black Lives Matter mural.
 Nora was designated to paint the letter "R" for this street mural in August 2020.
 Within the boundaries of her letter she painted her two young daughters inside of fists, including their dream jobs written out under their portraits.
 The eighteen artists who participated in this mural would later become known as the Eighteen Collective.

 Nora continued to collaborate with the Collective on multiple projects, including an exhibit titled "We.
 The Culture", displayed in the Indianapolis Museum of Art at Newfields.
 To the Collective, this gallery was meant to represent changes to the art sectors of Indianapolis as they become more welcoming to the Black talent that has gone unrepresented in the past.
 The piece that Nora chose to have included in the gallery, "Nobuhle", was the first painting the artist created after her trip to the Kingdom of Eswatini.
-"Nobuhle," which translates to "mother of beauty," is an oil painting that depicts a black woman as the main subject.
-Nora wanted to make "Nobuhle" to represent an individual's right to take up space.
+"Nobuhle," which translates to "mother of beauty," is an oil painting that depicts a black woman as the main subject introducing her new body of work now in "blue".

+Ashley Nora’s practice currently reimagines classical European religious imagery through a distinctly Black, contemporary lens, asserting the sacred presence of Black figures within visual histories that have long excluded them.
+Working in oil and sculpture, she constructs celestial, blue toned compositions where halos, florals, and divine light function as both aesthetic language and symbolic reclamation.
+Rooted in her ongoing series Tell Me Heaven Ain’t Black, her work challenges inherited narratives of divinity, offering a vision of heaven that is expansive, inclusive, and intimately personal.
+Through recurring motifs of the “haloed” figure, Nora invites viewers to confront their own perceptions of worth, identity, and spiritual inheritance.
+Her work ultimately insists that divinity is not distant, but embodied.
+Present within us, regardless of circumstance.